 Document file formats

 The e-reader screen should be clear to read in normal lighting conditions so it doesn't cause eyestrain.
 If you want to read in low-light conditions you'll need some form of lighting, either built-in back- or side-lighting, or external lighting.
-Some devices come with an external book light built-in or as an attachment (this may be an optional extra).
+Almost all new e-readers come with a light built-in.

-Most e-readers have built-in (on-board) memory and some also have microSD memory card slots that allow you to read as many ebooks as the card can store.
-The on-board memory generally ranges from 512MB to 4GB (1GB will hold about 1000 books).
+Most e-readers have built-in (on-board) memory and some may also have microSD memory card slots that allow you to read as many ebooks as the card can store.
+The on-board memory generally ranges from 4GB to 32GB (1GB will hold about 1000 books).

-E-readers range in price from $100 for an Amazon Kindle or $120 for a Kobo, to $399 for a Kindle Voyage or over $400 for the latest Kindle Oasis.
-In comparison, an e-reader tablet alternative like the iPad Mini is or $299, or $399 for the high-resolution Retina Display model.
+E-readers range in price from $179 for an Amazon Kindle or $159 for a Kobo to more than $600 for the latest Kindle Scribe or $450 for the Kobo Sage.
+In comparison, an e-reader tablet alternative like the iPad can cost upwards of $600.